About the Project /Sul Progetto

 The Mystery, The Story

-Sometime in the not-so-distant past, a group of 25 men in poverty-stricken Southern Italy shared an experience so intense that their surnames became Venticinque, literally the Italian word for 25.
-What happened, exactly, is where the mystery comes in:
+Sometime in the not-so-distant past, a group of 25 men in poverty-stricken Sicily shared an experience so intense that they were given the name Venticinque, literally the Italian word for 25.
+What happened, exactly, is where the mystery enters:

 Was it a shipwrecked boat of laborers with only 25 heartbroken survivors?

-A 25-man brigade valorously fighting for (or maybe against) a united Italy?
+A 25-man brigade valorously fighting with Garibaldi for a united Italy?

-Since then, the original group of 25 has expanded to approximately 1,700, most still in Italy but also spread in pockets worldwide.
-(Including just over 200 in the US).
-We have carried this name-- and its mysteries-- for all this time, yet nobody has conducted a proper exploration or explanation of its origins.
-I am determined to uncover the answer to the question of how a group of people got a number for their name.
+Since then, the original group of 25 has grown to approximately 1,700, most still in Italy but also spread in pockets worldwide (just over 200 in the US).
+We have carried this name-- and its mysteries-- for all this time, yet until now nobody has conducted a proper exploration of its origins.
+I am determined to uncover the mystery of this story, and to provide an answer to the question “Why 25?”

-This project is leading me through an in-depth exploration of the name Venticinque: its origin and subsequent storyline, the people who have carried the name through time and space, and what it all tells us about the world we live in.
-I am calling this project We Are 25 because it is about the story that we, the descendants of the original 25, can tell together through the process of reconnecting.
+This project will lead us through an in-depth exploration of the name Venticinque: its origin and subsequent storyline, the people who have carried the name through time and space, and what it all tells us about the world we live in.
+This project is called We Are 25 because it is about the story that we, the descendants of the original 25, can tell together through the process of reconnecting, researching, and examining the collective of both the past and the presence.

 In the autumn of 2018, I launched the first major phase of my project We Are 25, traveling through the South of Italy, specifically the areas around Naples and Calabria and then down to the small village in Sicily that is likely the epicenter of the Venticinque origin story.
 This southern region is the very land from which many Venticinques fled to escape the extreme poverty, disease, and fascism that was rampant at the time.
 While millions of Italians (mostly from the South) fled between 1880-1926, one of the unique opportunities that studying the distinctively-named Venticinque family presents is the ability to track them over time and space, and by extension to discover the ties that connect them.